 Pamplona Solo Travel 1 Day Itinerary

 When one hears “Pamplona” they correctly think of Ernest Hemingway and the Running of the Bulls.
-However, this capital of Navarre has more to offer and is worth adding a Pamplona travel stop on your way from San Sebastian to Barcelona (or vice versa), even if to enjoy 1 day in Pamplona.
+However, this capital of Navarre has more to offer.
+So, it’s worth adding a stop in Pamplona from San Sebastian to Barcelona (or vice versa), even if to enjoy 1 day in Pamplona, and this guide and itinerary will show you how.

 Like this?
 Share it with others!